evankiely/OpynSpecimen/README.md

   - **extension**: The extension to be appended to the default URL
   - **params**: A dictionary of any parameters the GET request may allow/require
 - `Integration.postResponse(env, extension, data, method="POST", matchPPID=False)`
-  - A generic request, able to accept various methods, but designed for "PUT" and "POST"
+  - A generic request, able to accept various methods, but designed for `"PUT"` and `"POST"`
   - **env**: The environment this request is targeted at
   - **extension**: The extension to be appended to the default URL
   - **data**: A dictionary of any data the request may allow/require
-  - **method**: The type of request; currently tested with "PUT" and "POST"
+  - **method**: The type of request; currently tested with `"PUT"` and `"POST"`
-  - **matchPPID**: Used when uploading participants; if True, will match existing participants in a collection protocol to those being uploaded based on PPID and merge/update them.
+  - **matchPPID**: Used when uploading participants; if `True`, will match existing participants in a collection protocol to those being uploaded based on PPID and merge/update them.
 This is very useful when the upload data has MRN or EMPI values, but the existing participants do not
 - `Integration.postFile(env, extension, files)`
   - A generic function used to upload files via the OpenSpecimen API
   - **env**: The environment this upload is targeted at